priestjim/chef-rundeck/README.md

 ## user

-The cookbook includes the `rundeck_user` LWRP.
+This cookbook defines the `rundeck_user` LWRP.
 The LWRP can be used to create users in Rundeck (see http://rundeck.org/docs/administration/authentication.html#realm.properties) through the standard `realm.properties` file.
 Only MD5 and CRYPT encryption is supported as an encryption scheme, along with plain-text.